Read more about the changes made on December 15 here.

 9. Data Security.

-Each party will maintain commercially reasonable administrative, technical, and physical safeguards designed to protect data in its possession or under its control from unauthorized access, accidental loss and unauthorized modification.
+Each party will maintain commercially reasonable administrative, technical, and physical safeguards designed to protect data in its possession or under its control from unauthorised access, accidental loss and unauthorised modification.
 You are responsible for implementing administrative, technical, and physical controls that are appropriate for your business.

 Stripe will make reasonable efforts to provide the Services in a manner consistent with PCI-DSS requirements that apply to Stripe.

 You must prevent any Credential Compromise, and otherwise ensure that your Stripe Account is not used or modified by anyone other than you and your representatives.
 If a Credential Compromise occurs, you must promptly notify and cooperate with Stripe, including by providing information that Stripe requests.
 Any act or failure to act by Stripe will not diminish your responsibility for Credential Compromises.